thinkful-ei-macaw/bookmarks-server-jack-keith/README.md

 ## Set up

-\*\*Note that you will need to provide your own environment variable for the API Keyin a .env file.
+\*\*Note that you will need to provide your own environment variable for the API Key in a .env file.
 Use the variable name API_KEY='your-key-here'.

 1. Clone this repository to your local machine